 - a.
 This chapter describes the procedure for ensuring complete and accurate documentation of various medical examinations. - b.
 DD Form 2992 is the outcome of the FDME process and describes the flying duty recommendations to the commander. - c.
 The DD Form 2808 will document the results of a medical examination for most purposes.
-AR 40-29 describes the use of DoDMERB forms for specific accession evaluations. - d.
-The annual periodic health assessment is the medical readiness screening tool for all Soldiers.
+AR 40-29 describes the use of DODMERB forms for specific accession evaluations. - d.
+The annual PHA is the medical readiness screening tool for all Soldiers.
 The DoD PHA is completed electronically within the Medical Readiness Portal within MODS. - e.
-The separation health physical examination (SHPE) is described in para 6-7.
+SHPE is described in para 6-7.